Courtney Hodges: Death and legacy

 Hodges died in San Antonio, Texas, in 1966.
 He was buried at Arlington National Cemetery, Section 2, Grave 890-A.

 In Perry, Georgia, the State Route 7 Spur, a former section of U.S. Route 41/State Route 7, was named General Courtney Hodges Boulevard.
 A road in Dinant (Belgium) is named Avenue Général Hodges.
 In Maastricht (Netherlands) the Generaal Hodgesstraat is named after him.

 Although he possessed fine military reputation as a firm and skilled commander, Hodges was quiet and little known to his troops despite significant efforts to enhance his image and popularity.
 In his postwar memoirs, Omar Bradley who knew Hodges as well as anyone, wrote:

+Still, Hodges has been criticized for his performance during the Battle of Hürtgen Forest.
+One historian called it one of the "most ill-conceived and unnecessary offensives of the whole northwest Europe campaign", adding that Hodges "lacked tactical imagination" and that "it was a miracle that he retained Eisenhower’s confidence".